Special Measures

 Prosecutors must follow the guidance in the section 28 Criminal Practice Direction and the Joint National Protocol between the NPCC and the CPS for Section 28.

-- At the ground rules hearing the judge should discuss with the advocates how and when any limitations on questioning will be explained to the jury.
+- at the ground rules hearing the judge should discuss with the advocates how and when any limitations on questioning will be explained to the jury

-- If this has not happened, or there have been any changes, the judge should discuss with the advocates how any limitations on questioning will be explained to the jury before the recording of the cross examination is played.
+- if this has not happened, or there have been any changes, the judge should discuss with the advocates how any limitations on questioning will be explained to the jury before the recording of the cross examination is played

-- The judge can give the jury the standard direction on special measures with a direction on the limitations that the judge has imposed on cross-examination and the reasons for them before the cross examination is played.
+- the judge can give the jury the standard direction on special measures with a direction on the limitations that the judge has imposed on cross-examination and the reasons for them before the cross examination is played

-- The judge should consider if it is necessary to have a further discussion with the advocates before their closing submissions and the summing-up on the limitations imposed and any areas where those limitations have had a material effect.
-In this way the advocates will know the areas upon which they can address the jury.
+- the judge should consider if it is necessary to have a further discussion with the advocates before their closing submissions and the summing-up on the limitations imposed and any areas where those limitations have had a material effect.
+In this way the advocates will know the areas upon which they can address the jury

-- In the summing-up the judge should remind the jury of the limitations imposed and any areas identified where they have had a material effect upon the questions asked.
+- in the summing-up the judge should remind the jury of the limitations imposed and any areas identified where they have had a material effect upon the questions asked

-- If any written directions are provided to the jury the judge should include with the standard special measures direction a general direction that limitations have been imposed on the cross-examination.
+- if any written directions are provided to the jury the judge should include with the standard special measure’s direction a general direction that limitations have been imposed on the cross-examination.

 Best practice was further clarified in the case of R v YGM [2018] EWCA Crim 2458, where the judge agreed to give a direction pointing out to the jury that counsel was not allowed to cross-examine the witness in the same way as he would cross examine another witness, but counsel was not allowed to make further comment in his closing speech: